-Platonism - Wikipedia Platonism is the philosophy of Plato and philosophical systems closely derived from it, though contemporary Platonists do not necessarily accept all doctrines of Plato [1] Platonism has had a profound effect on Western thought
+Platonism - Wikipedia Platonism is the philosophy of Plato and philosophical systems closely derived from it, considered the opposite of nominalism, or anti-realism [b][a] Platonism has had a profound influence on Western thought Platonism or Platonic realism affirms the real existence of forms or abstract objects, originally to solve the problem of universals

 Platonism in Metaphysics - Stanford Encyclopedia of Philosophy Platonism is the view that there exist such things as abstract objects—where (on one standard definition) an abstract object is an object that’s non-spatial, non-temporal, non-physical, non-mental, and non-causal Platonism in this sense is a contemporary view